bormolina/templateborbot/README.md

 # templateborbot
-Telgram bot in Python for educational purposes
+Telegram bot in Python for educational purposes